 Young talents – career opportunities beyond academia

-At this seminar PhD students, postdocs and Master´s students in life sciences at UiO and NMBU get the opportunity to create networks outside academia.
-Only 100 places – the event is now fully booked, but you may sign up for the waiting list.
+At this seminar PhD students, postdocs and Master´s students in life sciences at UiO and NMBU had the opportunity to create networks outside academia.
+Watch videos from the event.

 - 1:00 PM–2:30 PM: An inspirational talk and short introductions from people working outside of academia who will tell how they are working and how they got there, see list of speakers below.

 - 3:00 PM– 4:30 PM: A speed networking event where students have the opportunity to sit down and talk to companies, see list of companies below.

 - 4:30 PM–5:30 PM: A social event with refreshments where students and companies can mingle